Social media is more than a traffic and engagement driver. It’s also one of the best ways to sell more products and increase sales.

 Whatever you decide to create, know that it doesn’t have to take a long time and you don’t have to create it from scratch.

-An easy way to decide on topic is to go back and look at your top-performing content.
+An easy way to decide on a topic is to go back and look at your top-performing content.

 You can also use Google Analytics, Google Console, or tools like Buzzsumo to find topics that your audience loves.